History of FC Basel (1965–2000): Seventy-seventh, consecutive league title

 Harry Thommen was the club's chairman for the fourth consecutive season and Helmut Benthaus was player-manager for the fifth consecutive season.
 The championship title from the previous season meant that Basel could embark on another European adventure, but again they failed to overcome the first hurdle; this time it was Celtic of Scotland.
-The first leg, which played on 17 September 1969 in the St. Jakob Stadium in front of 37,587 spectators, ended in a goalless draw.
+The first leg, played on 17 September 1969 at St. Jakob Stadium before 37,587 spectators, ended in a goalless draw.
 The return leg on 1 October in Celtic Park attracted 49,976 spectators.
 Celtic won the game 2–0 and advanced to the next round.

 Nationally in the 1969–70 season, Basel won the league for the fourth time.
 They played a good season.
 Despite a bad run with four defeats in eight games between the end of September and the beginning of December, they won 11 of the last 14 games during the second half of the season.
 Basel won the championship a point clear of Lausanne Sports who ended in second position and three points ahead of FC Zürich who finished third.
 Basel won 15 of the 26 games, drawing seven, losing four times.

-On 14 September 1969 Basel started in the Swiss Cup in the round of 32 with a 10–0 home win against Minerva Bern (as result of merger later renamed Breitenrain Bern).
+On 14 September 1969, Basel began their Swiss Cup campaign with a 10–0 home win against Minerva Bern (later renamed Breitenrain Bern following a merger).
 In the round of 16 played on 12 October Basel had a home match against Grenchen which was won 3–2.
 In the quarter-final, played in November, Basel had a two legged tie against Xamax-Sports NE (later renamed Neuchâtel Xamax).
 This was won 7–2 on aggregate.
 The semi-final was also a two legged tie and this against Servette Genève.
 Basel won both legs and 6–1 on aggregate.
 The final was played on 18 May 1970 in the Wankdorf Stadium, but was lost against Zürich after extra time.